0xTwyne/gitbook-docs/for-developers/contracts/vault-manager.md

 # Vault Manager

-The Twyne Vault Manager manages global Twyne parameters, including: allowed assets, allowed liquidation LTVs, addresses of key components (such as the oracle router), safety buffer (aka external liquidation buffer) and other governance configuration parameters.
-This contract will be owned by the Twyne multisig.
+The Twyne Vault Manager manages global Twyne parameters, including: allowed intermediate vaults, allowed liquidation LTVs, addresses of key components (such as the oracle router), safety buffer (aka external liquidation buffer) and other governance configuration parameters.
+This contract is owned by the Twyne multisig.

 There are no user-facing functions in this contract, all state-modifying functions are admin controlled.
 Some view functions may be useful for protocols or bots integrating with Twyne.